What Are The Differences Between Brown Recluse Spiders And Black Widow Spiders?

 If you are bitten by either of these two spiders, seek medical assistance immediately.

 A brown recluse spider creates a low, tangled web.
 It uses this web to retreat into.
 When this spider gets into a home, it has no trouble establishing itself.
 It will hide in anything that looks like a hole because, in nature, it uses the holes created by other creatures to make a den.
 It will also hide in stored boxes in secluded locations.
 Its love for boxes makes this a hitchhiking pest.
-Brown recluse spiders also hide in furniture and other objects that are movable.
+Brown recluse spiders also hide in furniture and other movable objects.

 Control For Venomous Spiders